Mari Boya

+Early and personal life

+José María Navalón Boya was born on 13 April 2004 in Les, Catalonia.
+He is multilingual, fluent in Spanish, Catalan, French, English and Italian.
+His racing hero is two-time Formula One world champion Fernando Alonso.

 Career

 Karting career

 Boya started competition karting in 2015, when he won the Spanish Karting Championship, and he repeated the same feat again in 2016.
 He won the championship again in 2018, this time in the Junior class, and came out victorious in the IAME Winter Cup that same year.
 The Spaniard stayed in karts until early 2020.

-Lower formulae
+Formula 4

 Boya made his car racing debut in the 2020 F4 Spanish Championship with MP Motorsport.
-He won three races throughout the course of the season, and finished second in the drivers' standings, only behind fellow rookie and teammate Kas Haverkort.
-Boya's most notable weekend came at MotorLand Aragón, where he won the first two races of the weekend, before finishing third in the final race.
+Boya had a strong opening two rounds on his debut, before taking his first win during the first Jerez race.
+He later took a double victory in Aragón.
+He won three races and scored fourteen podiums throughout the season, which meant Boya finished second in the drivers' standings behind fellow rookie and teammate Kas Haverkort.

 Formula Regional

 2021

 In April 2021 it was announced that Boya would be making his debut in the Formula Regional European Championship with Formula One World Champion Fernando Alonso's team, FA Racing.
 However at the last minute, he switched to Van Amersfoort Racing instead, partnering Francesco Pizzi and Lorenzo Fluxá.
 At the first round of the championship Boya scored five points, becoming the first driver to score points for the team that year.
+He score multiple points finishes in the first half of his campaign, but the main highlight of the season would be a third-placed podium in Valencia.
+This placed him 14th in the standings at the end of the season, with 51 points scored.